Hindi media

-Pandit Jugal Kishore Shukla was originally from Kanpur who wanted to give more importance to journalism despite being a lawyer.
+Pandit Jugal Kishore Shukla was originally from Kanpur and wanted to give more importance to journalism despite being a lawyer.

 But at that time, the colonial British had made Calcutta their place of work, due to which it became a big challenge to talk about the rights of the Indians in India.
-Therefore, 'Udanta Martand' of Jugal Kishore Shukla can be called a kind of bold experiment.
+Therefore, Jugal Kishore Shukla's initiative to publish the first Hindi-language newspaper focused at talking about the rights of native Indians is usually pegged as a bold experiment.

-Before the Hindi newspaper was published in the Bengal state of the country, the newspaper was published in other languages.
-There was no Hindi newspaper previously.
+Before the Hindi newspaper was published in the state of Bengal (now separated into West Bengal in India and Bangladesh), the newspaper was published in other languages.